randrew934/sol_bet_anything/README.md

 ### Your Game.
 Your Rules

 Bet anything from Sports games to Event forecasts to Token Predictions to Sport Games to X(Twitter) Banters.
+Built with Anchor.

 ## RUST PROGRAM INFORMATION: